GJKrupa/home-environment-sensor/README.md

 Please note that all links are via Amazon UK.
 This is solely because that's where I purchased them.
 I did not receive any consideration from Amazon for linking to their site.
 While these are the specific components that I used, there are many similar pin-compatible items available as alternatives.
 * [JZK ESP32 DevKit clone](https://www.amazon.co.uk/gp/product/B071JR9WS9/ref=ppx_yo_dt_b_asin_title_o03_s01?ie=UTF8&psc=1).
 Any DevKitC variant will do but this was the cheapest I could find in the UK
-* [Raspberry Pi](https://www.raspberrypi.org/) - a Pi 4 is recommended as it supports Bluetooth 5 but any model that supports BLE will work
+* [Raspberry Pi](https://www.raspberrypi.org/) - this is just to host the firmware update server - there are lots of alternative solutions for that
 * [Voltage Detector](https://www.amazon.co.uk/gp/product/B076Q27P59/ref=ppx_yo_dt_b_asin_title_o09_s00?ie=UTF8&psc=1)
 * [Rain Sensor](https://www.amazon.co.uk/gp/product/B072JCRY6R/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)
 * [BME280-based Multi-Sensor](https://www.amazon.co.uk/gp/product/B0799FH5PG/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1)